TL;DR

 | Vitality | Unique in its focus on rewarding healthy behaviour.
 Members can earn discounts and perks for staying active and engaged with their health. |

-An honest broker will always make these limitations crystal clear.
+An honest broker will typically make these limitations crystal clear.
 The power of PMI lies in its ability to rapidly diagnose and treat new health issues, preventing them from becoming chronic problems that damage your life and career.

 Your mental clarity, focus, and intellectual vitality are the foundations of your professional success and future prosperity.
 The rising tide of brain fog represents a clear and present danger to that foundation.